Virginia-iGEM/igem-wikiscraper/README.md

 Output file can be found under `output/` or as configured.

 Edit `config.json` with your preferred text editor. `nano` should work fine if you're unfamiliar with a termianl text editor.
+[Configuration](#configuration) elaborates on what each option changes.

 ## Brief Description of Tool Function